Volvo Recalls

 View details Hide details

-Volvo will release an over-the-air (OTA) BCM2 software update, free of charge.
-Owner notification letters are expected to be mailed March 15, 2023.
-Owners may contact Volvo Car customer service at 1-800-458-1552.
-Volvo Car's number for this recall is R10217.
+Owners are advised not to charge their vehicles until the remedy has been completed.
+Dealers will inspect and replace the high-voltage battery module as necessary.
+In addition, dealers will update the software to monitor the battery.
+All repairs will be performed free of charge.
+Owner notification letters are expected to be mailed May 15, 2025.
+Owners may contact Volvo Car's customer service at 1-800-458-1552.
+Volvo Car's number for this recall is R10312.

 View details Hide details

-Dealers will replace the steering gear, free of charge.
-Owner notification letters are expected to be mailed March 1, 2023.
-Owners may contact Volvo Car's customer service at 1-800-458-1552.
-Volvo Car's number for this recall is R10213.
+Dealers will remove and reinstall the windows, free of charge.
+Owner notification letters were mailed March 24, 2025.
+Owners may contact Volvo's customer service at 800-458-1552.
+Volvo's number for this recall is R10307.